Introduction

 Connecting Romex Cable to the Breaker Box

-Secure Connections: Ensure the Romex cable is properly stripped and that each wire is securely connected to the correct terminal in the breaker box.
-Follow these steps:
+Secure Connections: Make sure to strip the Romex cable correctly and attach each wire firmly to the right terminal in the breaker box.
+Here’s how:

-Strip the Outer Jacket: Carefully remove the outer jacket of the Romex cable to expose the individual insulated wires without damaging them.
+Strip the Outer Jacket: Carefully take off the outer jacket of the Romex cable to expose the individual insulated wires without damaging them.

-Prepare the Wires: Strip the insulation from the ends of the wires to expose the bare copper.
+Prepare the Wires: Strip the insulation from the ends of the wires to show the bare copper, so they’re ready to connect.

 Attach to the Breaker: Connect the black (hot) wire to a breaker, the white (neutral) wire to the neutral bus bar, and the green or bare (ground) wire to the ground bus bar.